ihor-delta/delta/APPS.md

 - all these apps work through @CI mechanisms
 - all apps description is possible only in this document
 - all Apps are based on Trinity engine (software/hardware) with influence of DIK environment on Earth and near-Earth spaces
-  - repeating history is disabled
+  - "repeating history" principle is disabled

 In compliance with [Freedoms](https://github.com/ihor-delta/freedoms/blob/main/README.md)